PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Experiment

 \textbf{Cross-Target Stance Detection.} We further evaluate generalization under the cross-target setting, where targets in the test set are unseen during training, as summarized in Table \ref{tab:cross-target}.
-Specifically, we conduct cross-target evaluations between related pairs such as Trump-Biden, Tesla-BMW, and Costco-Bitcoin, training on one and testing on the other.
+Specifically, we conduct cross-target evaluations between pairs such as Trump-Biden, Tesla-BMW, and Costco-Bitcoin, training on one and testing on the other.
 This scenario is more challenging, requiring the model to transfer stance understanding across targets with differing semantics and discourse style.
-LLMs are evaluated directly without additional fine-tuning, yielding performance identical to the in-target setup.
 We can observe that most smaller models suffer a notable degradation in performance, revealing their limited capacity to generalize beyond the specific targets encountered during training.
 Remarkably, our proposed PRISM framework maintains a relatively high and stable performance across all cross-target evaluations, demonstrating superior robustness and adaptability.
 This advantage stems from two components: the integration of user persona modeling, which allows the model to capture consistent user-level stance tendencies across topics, and the mutual task reinforcement mechanism, which jointly optimizes stance prediction and rationalized cross-modal grounding.
 Together, these components enable PRISM to establish a more target-invariant representation of stance, thereby enhancing its generalization capability across heterogeneous contexts.